matthewdutton1983/cohesive/README.md

 ## Installation

-You can install 'cohesive' using pip:
+You can install cohesive using pip:

 ```bash
 pip install cohesive